Is Prostitution Legal in New Mexico?

 The penalties for patronizing a prostitute include up to $500 in fines and six months in jail.

-Pandering and Profiting from Prostitution Is Equally Illegal
+Pandering and Profiting From Prostitution is Equally Illegal

 A person who panders or profits from prostitutes, such as the act of pimping, is committing a crime too.
 This charge is more serious than those of selling or buying sexual acts.